satyamskillz/react-roast/README.md

 ## Features

--   Select any element on a webpage
+-   🖱️ Select any element on a webpage
--   Capture element position, size, and a screenshot
+-   📸 Capture element position, size, and a screenshot
+-   📝 Collect feedback with customizable forms
+-   🔔 Supports notifications and user rewards
--   Supports React-based frameworks like Next.js
+-   ⚛️ Supports React-based frameworks like Next.js
--   Self-host and customize
+-   🏠 Self-host and customize widget appearance and behavior
--   Lightweight and easy to integrate
+-   ⚡ Lightweight and easy to integrate
--   Written in Typescript and built using rollup
+-   🟦 Written in Typescript and built using rollup
+-   🌐 Works in both local and remote modes
+-   🛠️ Imperative control via `useReactRoast` hook
+-   🖼️ Flexible screenshot options: full page or selected element
+-   📤 Easily send feedback to your backend or channels (Slack, Discord, etc.)

 ## Installation